import {PerformanceModel} from '@xeokit/xeokit-sdk/src/viewer/scene/PerformanceModel/PerformanceModel.js'

 Positioning at World-space coordinates

-To position a PerformanceModel at given double-precision World coordinates, we can
+To position a PerformanceModel at given double-precision World coordinates, we can configure the origin of the PerformanceModel itself.
+The origin is a double-precision 3D World-space position at which the PerformanceModel will be located.

-is a single-precision offset relative to origin
+Note that position is a single-precision offset relative to origin.

 const origin = [100000000, 0, 100000000];